julian-klode/lingolang/docs/permissions.md

 A mutable function is thus a function that can have different results for the same immutable parameters.
-The receiver of a function, its parameters, and the closure are essentially parameters of the function, and parameters are contravariant: I can pass a mutable object when a read-only object is expected, but I can't pass a read-only object to a mutable object.
+The receiver of a function, its parameters, and the closure are essentially parameters of the function, and parameters are contravariant: I can pass a mutable object when a read-only object is expected, but I cannot pass a read-only object to a mutable object.
 For the closure, ownership is the exception: An owned function can be assigned to an unowned function, but not vice versa.
 \begin{align*}
     \begin{aligned}